DefenderOfBasic/notebook/source/content/Reviews/field guide to antimemetics.md

 Better example might be a scientific breakthrough that was easy to prove and could save lives, but that failed to spread, such as getting _surgeons_ to wash their hands before surgery.

+Like we assume that things that are good & true and are standard now everywhere became that way as soon as they were discovered, but that is almost never the case.

+>  **under the right conditions, antimemetic ideas can escape containment and become memetic**

+See like this is just silly, is it an antimeme or is it a meme? it transformed into a meme?
+Isn't it just an idea that struggled to spread, and then conditions changed and then it became viral?
+I don't think we should use the word "memetic" to mean "high viral spread".
+Something is genetic if it is related to genes.
+Something is memetic if it is related to ideas.

+> **Gay marriage feels like the norm today, but it helps to realize it was once a fringe topic relegated to niche corners of the internet**